 - External: data produced external to the company, either by other vendors and available for sales or in the public domain

-Note that these fields are also included in the Company Dataset, where we may have more information on each company.
+Note that these fields are also included in the Company Dataset, where I may have more information on each company.

 Parent/Supporting Organization: If any

-Product Category: If blank then the resource works in all consumer product categories
+Product Category: If blank then the resource works in all consumer goods categories

 Resources Offered: The specific resources offered, including